 For When You’re With a Large Group: The Shannon | 106 1st Street

 The classic Irish pub has lined with TVs, has tons of games, has tons of outdoor seating in addition to inside, and it knows how to throw a party (yes, there’s a dance floor too.)

-The Stewed Cow is a spacious bar/restaurant with plenty of bar space and tables to dine on classic comfort food while catching a game.
+The Stewed Cow is a spacious bar/restaurant with plenty of bar space and tables to dine on classic comfort food and some whiskey or bourbon while catching a game (psst: the Buffalo Chicken Tenders are top-notch).
 The outdoor seating also wraps around the side of the bar.